nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, ...

 Example:
-* `:del 9` Deletes an exercise at index 9 of the list
+* `:del 9` Deletes an exercise at index 9 of the list.

 ![DeleteCommand](images/DeleteCommand.png)